wesbos/javascript-modules/javascript-modules.md

 ## Importing modules from `npm`

 Many of the modules we will use come from `npm`.
-Whether we need a full library like jQuery, a few utility functions from lodash or something to perform Ajax requests like the superagent library, we can use `npm` to install them.
+Whether we need a full library like jQuery, a few utility functions from lodash or something to perform Ajax requests like the axios library, we can use `npm` to install them.

 ```
 npm install jquery --save-dev
 npm install lodash --save-dev
-npm install superagent --save-dev
+npm install axios --save-dev
 // or all in one go:
-npm i jquery lodash superagent -D
+npm i jquery lodash axios -D
 ```

 Once they are in our `node_modules/` directory, we can import them into our code.
 When using Babel to compile modules, it assumes the `node_modules/` directory so our import statements only need to include the name of the node module.
 Other bundlers may require a plugin or configuration to pull from your `node_modules/` folder.